 You should be aware that the content you post on social media may be used against you with potentially devastating consequences.

-At BPC Lawyers, we have every-day experience in helping clients understand the implications of their social media usage while making a compensation claim.
+At BPC Lawyers, we have everyday experience in helping clients understand the implications of their social media usage while making a compensation claim.
 We are specialists in personal injury compensation with expertise in giving your claim the best chance of success.
-Contact us today for a free case appraisal on (02) 8280 6900.
+Contact our personal Injury Lawyers, today for a free case appraisal on (02) 8280 6900.